+The old cub scouts motto holds true here, the first interview skill is still the best, be prepared for your job interview.
 There are many ways you can prepare for your next interview and I will touch on just a few of them here.
-I am mostly referring to interviews with large companies and at the professional or senior managerial level, but the advice should help any candidate who wishes to prepare well for their next job interview.
+For the most part, I am mostly referring to job interviews for positions within large organisations and companies and at the professional or senior managerial level, because that is my background, but this advice should help any candidate who wishes to prepare well for their next job interview.

+Qualifications and credentials are not always the same thing.
+Depending on the role you are seeking, you will want to emphasize these in different ways.
 Expect to be asked why you think you have the skills and character to do the job.
-You should have the qualifications for the role you are applying to as it is unlikely you would have reached the interview stage without them, but just make sure you do and if not a reason why your current credentials are sufficient to over compensate for any you may lack.
+You should have the basic or core qualifications for the role you are applying to as it is unlikely you would have reached the interview stage without them, but just make sure you do, and if not, have a reason why your current credentials are sufficient to over compensate for any you may lack.

 I would like to mention a somewhat advanced tip which should be useful for senior appointments in particular, but would also be helpful for any serious interview at a managerial level.